Special Immigrant Juvenile Status Application Process

 After USCIS approves the I-360, the child might need to wait before taking the next step toward applying for a green card.
 That's because the child is not eligible until they have a current "priority date," meaning that a visa is available to them in the fourth preference (EB-4) immigrant visa category for special immigrants.
 (Oddly, this is technically an employment-based category, as are all "special immigrant" visa categories.)

-Step 4, Apply for Permanent Residency
+Step 4, Apply for U.S. Permanent Residence (Adjustment of Status)

 Once the priority date is current, the child will need to submit Form I-485 "Application to Register Permanent Residence or Adjust Status" and supporting documents to USCIS.
 (This may also be submitted at the same time as the I-360 petition if there's no wait in this category, but that hasn't happened lately).

-Special Immigrant Juveniles may ask USCIS to waive the I-485 application fee.
-This is done by using Form I-912, request for fee waiver.
-See the section of instructions for that form about Special Immigrant Juveniles.
 Otherwise, the green card process is similar to the process for family-based visas.
 See How to Submit an Adjustment of Status Packet to USCIS.

 NEED IMMIGRATION HELP ?